NVIDIA/NeMo-RL/docs/debugging.md

 ### How we patched nsight support in ray

-Ray's nsight profiling support had a bug where it hardcoded the Python executable path instead of using the actual Python executable from the runtime environment.
+Ray's Nsight profiling support had a bug where it hardcoded the Python executable path instead of using the actual Python executable from the runtime environment.
 This caused issues when using virtual environments or custom Python installations (`py_executables`).

 #### The Problem